-The primary function of the BOD is to ATTENDANCE and The effective provide leadership direction to enhance the long-term meetings held every last Thursday of Corporation its value of the to shareholders and other stakeholders.
-The Board has the overall responsibility for reviewing the strategic plans and performance objectives, financial plans and annual budget, key operational initiatives, financial corporate reviews and governance practices.
+The primary function of the BOD is to provide effective leadership and direction to enhance the long-term value of the Corporation to its shareholders and other stakeholders.
+The BOD has the overall responsibility for reviewing the strategic plans and performance objectives, financial plans and annual budget, key operational initiatives, financial performance reviews and corporate governance practices.

-The principal duties of the BOD include BOD are present during the meetings. the following among others:
+The principal duties of the BOD include the following among others: